rubytogether/rubytogether.org/app/views/news/2016-10-16-october-2016-monthly-update.html.md

 ---
-summary: "This month we released Bundler `1.13.[3..6]`, weather great internet storms, and dramatically improved response times.
-We did it with 70.3 hours of paid work on Bundler, RubyGems, and RubyGems.org."
+summary: "This month we released four bugfixes for Bundler 1.13, weathered great internet storms, and dramatically improved server response times.
+We did it with 70.3 hors of paid work on Bundler, RubyGems, and RubyGems.org."
 ---

 <% title "October 2016 Monthly Update" %>

 Welcome to the September 2016 Ruby Together monthly update!
-This month we released Bundler `1.13.[3..6]`, weather great internet storms, and dramatically improved response times.
+This month we released Bundler `1.13.[3..6]`, weathered great internet storms, and dramatically improved response times.
 We did it with 70.3 hours of paid work on Bundler, RubyGems, and RubyGems.org.

 ## ruby together news

-* new hires
+This month, Michael R. Bernstein (@mrb_bk) has joined us as a consultant to help with marketing, sales, and automation.
+(You can see more about what he does with his company Computer Modern at http://computermodern.io!)

-We got 6 new developer members this month!
+There were 6 new developer members this month!
 Many thanks to Megan Tiu, John Akers, Rob Nichols, Olivier Lacan, Cameron Dutro, and Christoph Lupprich ^_^ !!!

-We also got a new corporate member this month [Gleam](https://gleam.io/), a business growth and marketing platform.
+We also saw signups from two new corporate members this month: [Gleam](https://gleam.io/), a business growth and marketing platform, and [Brakeman Pro](https://brakemanpro.com/), a Rails security auditing system.

 ## bundler news